Ron Shelton: Film career

 After working on the scripts for a number of films, including co-writing the Nick Nolte and Gene Hackman political drama Under Fire, Shelton made his directorial debut with Bull Durham in 1988.
 Set in the world of minor league baseball, the romantic comedy stars Kevin Costner, Susan Sarandon and Tim Robbins.
 Shelton's screenplay netted him multiple awards, including Best Original Script from the Writers Guild of America and Best Script from the US National Society of Film Critics.
 It was also nominated for an Academy Award.
 In 2022, Shelton's book The Church of Baseball: The Making of Bull Durham: Home Runs, Bad Calls, Crazy Fights, Big Swings, and a Hit was published by Vintage Books.

 In 1990, Ron Shelton received a three-year first look writing and producing deal with 20th Century Fox.

 Shelton worked with Costner again on the 1996 golf-themed romantic comedy Tin Cup.
 Other films as writer and director included the boxing comedy Play It to the Bone, a critical and commercial flop, and the acclaimed 1992 comedy White Men Can't Jump, starring Woody Harrelson and Wesley Snipes as two basketball hustlers.
 Calling the latter film "very smart and very funny," and "not simply a basketball movie," critic Roger Ebert wrote that Shelton "knows how his characters talk and sound, and how they get into each other's minds with non-stop talking and boasting."

 Shelton has also written and directed two biopics: Cobb, in which Tommy Lee Jones portrayed record-breaking baseball player Ty Cobb, and Blaze, which starred Paul Newman as Louisiana Governor Earl Long.
 Parts of Cobb were filmed at Rickwood Field, leading to its restoration.
 Shelton wrote or co-wrote other sports-themed films including The Best of Times, starring Robin Williams and Kurt Russell as former football teammates; the basketball drama Blue Chips, starring Nick Nolte, and a boxing comedy, The Great White Hype, starring Samuel L. Jackson.

 He also directed two Los Angeles-based crime films, Dark Blue, a drama starring Kurt Russell, and Hollywood Homicide, a comedy with Harrison Ford and Josh Hartnett.

 In 2022, Shelton received the Leonard Maltin Award at the Coronado Island Film Festival.

 Personal life

 Shelton grew up in Montecito, California, the oldest of four brothers.
 He is an alumnus of Santa Barbara High School and of the University of Arizona and Westmont College.
+Shelton's brother is architect Jeff Shelton.

 Shelton is married to Canadian-born actress Lolita Davidovich, who has appeared in several of his films, including taking the title role of Blaze Starr in Blaze.
 The couple have two children and reside in Los Angeles and Ojai, California.
 Shelton has two daughters with his first wife, filmmaker Lois Shelton.

 On July 7, 2017, Shelton was inducted into the Rochester Red Wings Hall of Fame.